Skip to content

 Richard

-For example, you might want to schedule your Ubuntu 22.04 LTS machine to shut down every night at 11 PM.
+Unlike Windows, Ubuntu relies on Cron for these automated tasks.
+You’ll use simple command-line instructions to configure this.
+For instance, you can set your Ubuntu 22.04 LTS system to shut down every night at 11 PM.

 How to automatically turn off Ubuntu Linux